obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 number, read/write.
 The maximum number of rows to return.
 Default value is 0, meaning unlimited.

+**mapOnly**

+boolean, read/write.
+Set to true to disable the reduce function.

 **prefetch**

 boolean, read/write.
 If true, query results will include the entire document contents of the associated